-Each July Warrant became exercisable on January 26, 2017 (the "July Warrant Initial Exercise Date") at an exercise price of \$5.40 per share, subject to adjustment as provided therein, and terminates thirty-six (36) months after the July Warrant Initial Exercise Date.
+Each July Warrant became exercisable on January 26, 2017 (the "July Warrant Initial Exercise Date").
+The current exercise price, as adjusted, is \$3.57 per share, subject to further adjustment as provided therein, and terminates thirty-six (36) months after the July Warrant Initial Exercise Date.
 Under the July Securities Purchase Agreement, we agreed that so long as a Selling Stockholder holds any of the July Warrants, we will not effect a "Variable Rate Transaction" as defined in the July Securities Purchase Agreement.
-A holder of July Warrants will not have the right to exercise any portion of its July Warrants if the holder, together with its affiliates, would beneficially own over 4.99%; provided, however, that upon prior notice to us, the holder may increase its ownership, provided that in no event will the ownership exceed 9.99%.
+A holder of July Warrants will not have the right to exercise any portion of its July Warrants if the holder, together with its affiliates, would beneficially own over 4.99%; provided, however, that upon prior notice to us, the holder may increase its ownership, provided that in no event will the ownership exceed 9.99% and provided further that such ownership limitation shall be 9.99% for any exercise of the July warrants through March 31, 2017.
 The exercise price and number of the shares of our Common Stock issuable upon exercising the July Warrants will be subject to adjustment in the event of any stock dividends and splits, reverse stock split, recapitalization, reorganization or similar transaction, as described therein.
 In addition, the July Warrants are subject to reduction of the exercise price if we subsequently issue Common Stock or equivalents at an effective price less than the current exercise price of such July Warrants.